raystack/raccoon/README.md

 To know more, follow the detailed [documentation](docs)

-## Usage

-### Use cases
+## Use cases
 Raccoon can be used as an event collector, event distributor and as a forwarder of events generated from mobile/web/IoT front ends as it provides an high volume, high throughput, low latency event-agnostic APIs.
 Raccoon can serve the needs of data ingestion in near-real-time.
 Some domains where Raccoon could be used is listed below

-* Adtech streams - Where digital marketing data from external sources can be ingested into the organization backends
+* Adtech streams: Where digital marketing data from external sources can be ingested into the organization backends
-* Clickstream - Where user behavior data can be streamed in real-time
+* Clickstream: Where user behavior data can be streamed in real-time
-* Edge systems - Where devices (say in the IoT world) need to send data to the cloud.
+* Edge systems: Where devices (say in the IoT world) need to send data to the cloud.
-* Event Sourcing systems - Such as Stock updates dashboards, autonomous/self-drive use cases
+* Event Sourcing: Such as Stock updates dashboards, autonomous/self-drive use cases

-### Resources
+## Resources

 Explore the following resources to get started with Raccoon: